agrapsas/devastations-5e/player_races/player_races.md

 ### Halflings

 They live in hills and forests, keeping away from the violence of the world.
 Many exude a level of innocence.
 Most humans would mistake a halfling for a child or perhaps a human with dwarfism.
+Ancestral homes have long ago been abandoned in favor of further and further homesteads, often fracturing families and disrupting happy lineages.

 ### Gnomes